josteink/le-godaddy-dns/README.md

 `goddady.py` if you want the certificates automatically copied to another destination than the one provided by `letsencrypt.sh`.

-This program is designed presently to assume that users will be registering wildcard DNS which by best practice would register \*.foo.com and foo.com.
-If you are not requesting wildcard certs, you can disable this by setting the following near the top of godaddy.py.
+This program is presently designed to assume that users will be registering wildcard DNS.
+If you are not requesting wildcard certs, you can disable this by setting setting the enironment variable:
 ````
 LE_WILDCARD_SUPPORT = False
 ````
-Background: Due to limitations in GoDaddy API's, we must use their "Patch" API which is essentially an add record call.
-By default, this will add new records each time the script is called.
-Unfortunately, the "Update" API call does not work for wildcard certs if you need both \*.foo.com and foo.com in the cert.
+Note: By limitations in the GoDaddy API, This Wildcard Support mode outlined above will not formally delete TXT records created for the Let's Encrypt validation process.
+We will however neuter their values with a generic text.
+Such TXT DNS records should not cause a problem and can be deleted at any time after the dehydrated scripts are complete.

 # Disclaimer